2-2-2023

 - All Catholic Central employees have attended “Protecting God’s Children” workshops as mandated by the United States Bishops Dallas Charter for the Protection of Children and Young People.

-- All Freshmen and Sophomores are required to take “Called to Protect” and “Called to Serve”, to qualify them for ministry and community service.
+- All Freshmen and Sophomores are required to take "Empowering God's Children", to qualify them for ministry and community service.
 The program empowers them to speak up and to ensure that their boundaries are respected.

 - Our school was constructed according to safe environment protocols, e.g. windows in doors, photo-cells to turn on lights in classrooms and other areas, staff and adult visitor restrooms, distinct from student restrooms, in addition, visitors and vendors to the school must be buzzed in, register and wear visitor identification.